UCLALibrary/LBS/README.md

 This is the preferred way to run the project for development.

 * Code is automatically mounted in the django container, so local changes are reflected in the running system.
-* Data is stored in postgres and persisted to a local volume.
+* Data is stored in a local postgres container and persisted to a local volume.

 #### (Re)build using docker-compose
 ```